multiversx/mx-chain-go/dataRetriever/txpool/README.md

 ### Eviction

-1. `TxCache` evicts senders with low score when capacity is closed to be reached.
+1. `TxCache` evicts a number (`TxPoolNumSendersToPreemptivelyEvict = 100`) of senders with low score when capacity is closed to be reached.
 1. `TxCache` evicts high-nonce transactions of a sender when the maximum allowed quota for this sender is reached.
 1. `CrossTxCache` evicts a number (`TxPoolNumTxsToPreemptivelyEvict = 1000`) of least-recently added transactions when capacity is reached. **The high-load capacity condition is checked per chunk** (as opposed to globally).
 But since distribution of items among the chunks is close to uniform, and the chunks are large, the eviction is reasonably efficient, reasonably rare (though generally a little bit greedier than an eviction with a globally checked high-load condition).
 1. `CrossTxCache` does not evict **immune** items.